 You are advised to travel with a status letter, a copy of your CAS and a printout of your term dates in your hand luggage - you may need to show these to immigration officials both on departure from and on your return to the UK.
-These can be obtained through Self Service Banner or the Hub Portal hub.uws.ac.uk.
+These can be obtained through Self Service Banner.